rage/programming-23/data/exam.md

 ---
 path: "/exam"
-title: "Exam 5.3."
+title: "Exam 7.5."
 information_page: true
 sidebar_priority: 5000
 hidden: false
 ---

-# Introduction to Programming
+# Advanced Course in Programming

-* The exam questions, in the form of programming task instructions, will become available at courses.mooc.fi at 10:00 AM (UTC+2) on the day of the exam.
+* The exam questions, in the form of programming task instructions, will become available at courses.mooc.fi at 10:00 AM (UTC+3) on the day of the exam.
 * Links to the exam questions can be found from this page on section [Exam questions and starting the exam](#exam-questions-and-starting-the-exam)

 #### Taking the programming exam